- Safety and Health Topics

 - Arc Welding Safety (PDF).
 National Ag Safety Database (NASD), (May 1989).
 Provides suggestions and guidelines to minimize a number of hazards involving the electric arc welder.

 - For additional information on general safety and health concerns, see OSHA's Safety and Health Topics Pages on:

 - Chemicals.
 OSHA.
 Lists chemicals commonly associated with welding, cutting, and brazing

-- NEW Personal Sampling for Air Contaminants.
+- Personal Sampling for Air Contaminants.
 Includes a section on sampling for welding fumes.

 - For additional information, see OSHA's Sampling and Analysis Safety and Health Topics Page.